wri/ndc/July 16/NIG-NDC-EN-AP.md

 The overall cost per tonne of mitigation achieved in the sector is assumed to be negligible because the non-carbon benefits of the measures justify the costs.
 However, farmers may need assistance, because there may, for example, be upfront costs which low-income farmers will need help to meet.

-###### 4.2.2  Gas Flaring
+##### 4.2.2  Gas Flaring
 The flaring of associated gas is illegal, the reality is a different one.
 There is a lack of gas infrastructure, until recently a relative lack of domestic demand for natural gas, and no transparent gas market.
 It has also been suggested that the subsidization of other fuels makes gas less attractive than it should be.
 Penalties are low and enforcement weak, the benefits of utilization accrue elsewhere.
 As a result of the foregoing, the companies responsible for ending the flaring have at present little incentive to do so.
 Gas flaring was responsible for around 48 million tonnes of emissions in 2010  [^7].
 Yet it is possible and cost-effective to Nigeria to reduce and ultimately end the practice.

 There are many potential productive uses for this gas such as feeding industrial clusters with a centralized gas supply.
 This would combine well with other options, such as increased use of natural gas (e.g. CNG) in transport and in power generation.
 The key difficulty may be enforcement, but the benefits are large.
-Eliminating flaring by 2030 could save around 64 million tonnes of CO2 per year.viii The World Bank estimates that this would have a net benefit of $61 per tonne.
+Eliminating flaring by 2030 could save around 64 million tonnes of CO2 per year.[^8] The World Bank estimates that this would have a net benefit of $61 per tonne.
 It could combine well with other mitigation measures such as substitution of natural gas-fired electricity generation for diesel generators.

 ##### 4.2.3  Energy
 The government has made addressing the need to provide access to energy for all Nigerians a priority.
 At present, a significant share of demand for energy, and electricity in particular, remains unmet.
 The current grid is unable to reliably serve the existing industrial and urban customer base.
 A shortfall in generation capacity has led to the proliferation of small generators, which are inefficient and polluting.
 Most rural communities remain off the grid, about 60% of the population lack access to electricity.
 At the current rate of grid expansion they will largely remain under-served.
 The potential to both provide energy access and to reduce emissions is enormous.
 The mitigation options for energy address both energy demand and energy supply.